uniqname/jsManager/README.md

       `path/to/resource` is, well, the path to your resource, `options` is the JSON object constructed in your component's `data-options` attribute and `doStuff` is a function to perform upon completion of the loading of all resources for the requirement.

+Construction of a Named Resource Collection DOES NOT mean those resourses will be loaded to the page, merely that they CAN be.
+To load the resources, the appropriate handels need to be in a `data-require` attribute somewhere in the DOM.